Seven Sages of Greece: The Seven Sages

 Diogenes Laërtius points out, however, that there was among his sources great disagreement over which figures should be counted among the seven.
-Perhaps the two most common substitutions were to exchange Periander or Anacharsis for Myson.
+Perhaps the two most common substitutions were to exchange Periander of Corinth or Anacharsis the Scythian for Myson.
 On Diogenes' first list of seven, which he introduces with the words "These men are acknowledged wise", Periander appears instead of Myson; the same substitution appears in The Masque of the Seven Sages by Ausonius.
 Both Ephorus and Plutarch (in his Banquet of the Seven Sages) substituted Anacharsis for Myson.
+Elsewhere, Plutarch claims that Epimenides the Phæstian "is counted the seventh wise man by those who would not admit Periander into the number".
 Diogenes Laërtius further states that Dicaearchus gave ten possible names, Hippobotus suggested twelve names, and Hermippus enumerated seventeen possible sages from which different people made different selections of seven.
-Leslie Kurke contends that "Aesop was a popular contender for inclusion in the group"; an epigram of the 6th century AD poet Agathias (Palatine Anthology 16.332) refers to a statue of the Seven Sages, with Aesop standing before them.
+Leslie Kurke contends that "Aesop was a popular contender for inclusion in the group"; an epigram of the 6th century CE poet Agathias (Palatine Anthology 16.332) refers to a statue of the Seven Sages, with Aesop standing before them.